kaffikaffi/kaffikaffi/README.md

 -->
 # 🚀Børge S. Dreyer - kaffikaffi🚀
-Hi!👋 I am a developer based in Trondheim, currently studying Informatics at NTNU👷
+Hi!
+I am a developer based in Trondheim, currently studying Informatics at NTNU
 Alongside studying, I work as a consultant at Junior Consulting.